carteb/carte-blanche/README.md

 $ npm run client:build
 ```

-> Note: Currently, it is not possible to use the live development version in the plugin development setup, so you have to build it before the new version appears in the plugin.
+> Note: Currently, it is not possible to use the live development version of the client during plugin development.
+You'll have to build it before the new version appears in the plugin.

 ## Example Apps for Plugin Development